Hey, sustainable tourism, regenerative tourism is not the competition you think it is!

 (c) the social context, interactions and cultural milieu.

-Scientific styles of leadership rely on leaders and followers, metrics, command and control structures, and clear role definition.
-To achieve regenerative tourism, in an age of volatility, uncertainty, complexity and ambiguity, we require an ethos, a mindset, and a range of intangible qualities that are difficult to formularise.
+Scientific styles of leadership rely on leaders and followers, metrics, command and control structures, and clear role definitions.
+To achieve regenerative tourism in an age of volatility, uncertainty, complexity and ambiguity, we require an ethos, a mindset, and a range of intangible qualities that are difficult to formularise.
 Now more than ever, adaptive, resilient, inspiring, intergenerational and values-based leadership is required in tourism.
 The industrial tourism operating system may need an overhaul to allow the evolution of new regenerative leadership.

-7. Management versus intentional design.
+7. Management versus designing in positive contributions.

 Intentional design, as the term suggests, involves the intentional and inclusive design of complex dynamic systems.
-It listens and responds to all stakeholders and their challenges (living and non-living) , always aware of the interconnections and influences at other scales.
+It listens and responds to all stakeholders and their challenges (living and non-living), always aware of the interconnections and influences at other scales.
 It is, by default, the polar opposite of strategic management, which is based on hard rules and procedures.
 Intentional design involves deep understanding, listening and building empathy, and taking responsibility to do no harm, to respect Nature, to lean in and co-create a future that replenishes and enhances our capacity to flourish on this planet.
-Intentional design of our economy, or our environment and our communities is the key to resilience {6}.
+Intentional design of our economy, or our environment and our communities, is the key to resilience {6}.

 Tourism is place-based yet the place-based design of our visitor economies is generally not a task for Destination Management Organisations (DMOs).
 Urban and environmental planners undertake this role, often with other objectives in mind.
 Tourism relies on the special and unique qualities of local places - environments, communities and individuals - all working together to showcase, welcome, and care for the visitors.
 The intentional design approach seeks to enhance the functionality, connectivity, resilience and flourishing of these places across different sectors, silos and spheres.